22 Latest Social Media Trends That You Should You Follow in 2023

 Live Videos Transforming the Social Media Game

-With a majority of social media experts asking to focus brands on video marketing for a while now, there was no doubt that live videos on social media are going to gain much popularity in 2021.
+With a majority of social media experts asking to focus brands on video marketing for a while now, there is no doubt that live videos on social media are going to gain much popularity in 2023.
 Brands are now exploring live videos frequently to connect with their customers for chit-chats.

 Surprisingly, the popularity of live videos has surpassed the demand for video content too.
 Presently, live videos are being broadcast on Twitter, Facebook, YouTube, Instagram, and Tumblr because almost 82% of the audiences prefer live videos on social media.